MONTMARTRE GUIDE

 Pink Mamma

 Pink Mamma is an Italian trattoria renowned for its grilled meat, prepared like in Tuscany.
 It occupies the 4 floors of a beautiful building in SoPi (South Pigalle).
-The products are fresh and everything is homemade.
-Nice cellar of Italian wines.
-The prices are sweet.
+The products are fresh and all the food is homemade.
+Nice cellar of Italian wines, and the prices are sweet.
+For a review of Pink Mama Restaurant, please refer to this article.

 Address : 20bis Rue de Douai, 75009 Paris